 Thank you for your letter of February 12, 2003, requesting Federal Highway Administration (FHWA) acceptance of your company's SNAP'n SAFE TM breakaway system for square sign supports for use on the National Highway System (NHS).
 Accompanying your letter was a report from the Texas Transportation Institute and videos of the crash tests.
-You requested that we find acceptable for use on the NHS under the provisions of National Cooperative Highway Research Program (NCHRP) Report 350 "Recommended Procedures for the Safety Performance Evaluation of Highway Features."
+You requested that we find the Designovations, Inc., frangible cast iron Break-Away device acceptable for use on the National Highway System under the provisions of National Cooperative Highway Research Program (NCHRP) Report 350 "Recommended Procedures for the Safety Performance Evaluation of Highway Features."